microchip-pic-avr-examples/pic18f56q71-cnano-adccc-context-switching-mplab-mcc/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Analog-to-Digital Converter with Computation and Context (ADCCC) — Context Switching Using PIC18F56Q71 Microcontroller with MCC Melody
+# Analog-to-Digital Converter with Computation (ADCC) and Context Switching — Context Switching Using PIC18F56Q71 Microcontroller with MCC Melody

-This code example demonstrates how to perform two Analog-to-Digital Converter with Computation and Context (ADCCC) conversions from two input channels that have different peripheral configurations by using the Context Switching feature.
-The ADCCC supports up to 4 configuration contexts and offers the option of switching between these contexts at run-time.
-By using this feature, a single ADCCC peripheral is used to capture data from multiple analog input channels, each one of them having its own configuration.
-The converion results are then processed and displayed on a terminal software by using serial communication via UART peripheral.
+This code example demonstrates how to perform two Analog-to-Digital Converter with Computation (ADCC) and Context Switching conversions from two input channels that have different peripheral configurations by using the Context Switching feature.
+The ADCC with Context Switching supports up to four configuration contexts and offers the option of switching between these contexts at run-time.
+By using this feature, a single ADCC with Context Switching peripheral is used to capture data from multiple analog input channels, each one of them having its own configuration.
+The conversion results are processed and displayed on a terminal software by using serial communication via an UART peripheral.

 ## Related Documentation